 Wait, What?
 So Why Do I Need It?

 Oh, you wanted more information?
 I suppose I can oblige with some background information.
-Essentially, there’s a problem with the way the console process works on previous versions of Windows—they are all hosted under the csrss.exe (Client Server Runtime Process) service.
+Essentially, there’s a problem with the way the console process works on outdated versions of Windows—they are all hosted under the csrss.exe (Client Server Runtime Process) service.
 This process runs as a system-privileged account.

-If you take a look at the command prompt on Windows XP, you’ll probably notice that the window doesn’t use the active theme at all.
+If you take a look at the command prompt way back on Windows XP, you’ll probably notice that the window doesn’t use the active theme at all.
 This is because the CSRSS process doesn’t have the ability to be themed.

 If you take a look at the console in Windows Vista, it looks like it uses the same theme as everything else, but you’ll notice that the scrollbars are still using the old style (look closely).
 This is because the DWM (Desktop Window Manager) process handles drawing the title bars, but underneath it still works the same way, and the scrollbars are part of the window itself.